Pasig River Ferry Service: Rehabilitation and current developments

 In 2018, the Department of Budget and Management (DBM) pitched the Pasig River Ferry Convergence Program, a plan to develop an additional 17 stations in the next four years to serve up to 76,800 passengers daily and to bid out a contract to operate the Pasig River Ferry Service to a private firm.
 The MMDA had also committed to build three more stations at Circuit Makati and Quinta Market, and Kalawaan in Pasig.
 The DBM also bared plans to put up stations near bridges across the river, use air-conditioned vessels with a seating capacity of 50 passengers each, to operate under all weather conditions, and a planned headway of 15 minutes.

 The rehabilitated Pasig River Ferry Service was relaunched on December 9, 2019.
 Both Pasig mayor Vico Sotto and Manila mayor Isko Moreno have both committed to donate at least two boats to the ferry service.
 On March 4, 2020, Mayor Sotto led the turnover of two 57-seater vessels, the M/B Mutya ng Pasig 1 (lit.
 'Jewel of Pasig') and M/B Mutya ng Pasig 2 to the ferry service.
 A 50-seater ferry, M/B Vicente, was also donated to the MMDA by real estate company New San Jose Builders in a turnover ceremony on March 5, 2021.

 On December 12, 2023, the MMDA and the Philippine Coast Guard (PCG) signed an agreement wherein the PCG would handle the operations and maintenance of the ferry system.

 On January 17, 2024, the Marcos administration inaugurated its Pasig Bigyang Buhay Muli (lit.
 'Give Life to Pasig Again') project, which aims to improve the existing Pasig River Ferry System through the addition of more ferry boats and stations alongside the development of linear parks, walkways, bikeways, and riverside commercial developments.

 Ridership

 The MMDA has reported that a total of 233,082 passengers have rode the Pasig River Ferry Service in 2024, down from a total of 254,333 passengers in 2023.
+For the full year of 2025, the MMDA has reported a total ridership of 120,632 passengers, which is around 48.24% lower compared to 2024's total tally of 195,789 passengers.